The Park

 Trinh, T. M.H.
 (1992) Framer Framed.
 New York: Routledge.

 Winston, B. (1988) ‘The Tradition of the Victim in Griersonian Documentary.’
 Image Ethics: The Moral Rights of Subjects in Photographs, Film, and Television.
 Ed.
-Gross, L., Katz, J. S., Ruby, J. New York: Oxford University Press, pp. 34-57
+Gross, L., Katz, J. S., Ruby, J. New York: Oxford University Press, pp. 34-57.

 Peer Reviews

-All reviews refer to original research statements which have been edited in response to what follows:
+All reviews refer to the original research statement which has been edited in response to what follows

 Review 1: Accept submission subject to minor revisions of written statement.